 ‘Design Squad Global empowers middle school kids to solve real-world problems and understand the impact of engineering in a global context.
 Refreshed weekly with challenges, videos and activities, the website is one of the only places on the web where kids can share their engineering ideas with other kids’.
 PBS Kids.
 USA.

 ‘Secondary design, engineering and technology resources’.
 Specific area option buttons are included.
 Thousands of items.
 Most are fee-based but reasonable in price.
 The Australian site is listed in the section above.
 TES, UK.

 New Zealand Curriculum Guides.
 ‘A series of eight teaching and learning programs have been developed to support teachers who are choosing to assess using the new achievement standards.
 Also Achievement Standards support and Resources’.
-NZ.
+New Zealand.

 ‘Discovery Education Coding provides complete support for teaching coding in primary schools’.
 Fee-based.
 UK.

 ‘Find resources for the Digital Technology and Hangarau Matihiko.
 Currently there are 109 resources listed containing 239 components’.
-NZ
+New Zealand.

 Check the Categories section.
 ‘A resource of educational web tools and mobile apps for teachers and educators’.
 Canada.

 ‘Browse these listings for the best videos, digital books, websites, and online games to combine both the subject matter and a lesson on computer skills!
 You will also find tips and tricks regarding internet safety and the best plan to help your students avoid cyberbullying, cheating, and online dangers’.
 USA.

 A numbered grouping with annotations and multiple options for most of these.
 USA.